22s/Endcrystal-Shield/README.md

 # Endcrystal-Shield
-Properly implements shields being able to block endcrystal blasts, as they should; like any other explosion type.
+Properly implements shields being able to block endcrystal blasts, as they should; like every other explosion type.

+Mojang CONFIRMED bug report: https://bugs.mojang.com/browse/MC-188247

 How to compile: